 Price never determines performance.
 Whether you get a running shoe at retail or in an outlet, the performance features don’t change.
 Understanding that and shopping smart can save money.
 With new running shoes released every week, there are always deals from previous years that perform just as well as the newest models.
 Here are some high-performing shoes you’ll find on sale right now:

 If you want the plushest ride you can get for your daily runner, look no further.
-Sporting a thick midsole comprised entirely of Nike’s super bouncy ZoomX foam, the Invincible Run is the ultimate suspension system for your feet.
+Sporting a thick midsole comprised entirely of Nike’s super bouncy ZoomX foam, the Invincible Run 2 is the ultimate suspension system for your feet.
 While it may be too unstable for some, there’s ample rubber on the outsole for serious durability, and the plush ankle area, tongue, and comfy Flyknit upper provide a great fit.
+And FYI, it’s only a slight upper change from version 1, so our performance review of v1 is still valid.
 Read the full review.

 Brooks Glycerin 19